dcbaker/cython/docs/src/userguide/memoryviews.rst

 ----------------------------------------------------

 The simplest data layout might be a C contiguous array.
-This is the default layout in NumPy and Cython arrays.
+This is the default layout in NumPy and Cython0 arrays.
 C contiguous means that the array data is continuous in memory (see below) and that neighboring elements in the first dimension of the array are furthest apart in memory, whereas neighboring elements in the last dimension are closest together.
 For example, in NumPy::